SquareGraph/docgenGPT/README.md

-# DocGenGPT - 0.2.0
-A simple package for automatic docstring generation
+# Documentation for the Code

 ## Overview